Many thanks to Julia for her help in constructing this pedigree

 Frank Sidney Anstey (b 1876 Grand Rapids)

-Frank Sidney Anstey was born in 1876 in Grand Rapids to father John Bethal Anstey (see above).
-He was a farmer who married Bertha E. Stedman in 1896 in Briley Township, Montmorency, Michigan and had quite a large family in Michigan being:
+Frank Sidney Anstey was born on 8 January 1876 in Grand Rapids to father John Bethal Anstey (see above).
+He was a farmer who married Bertha Eliza Stedman in 1896 in Briley Township, Montmorency, Michigan and had quite a large family in Michigan being:

-- Marion Ruth Anstey (b 1898, married William John Mills in 1918 in Ann Arbor, Washtenaw, Michigan);
+- Marion Ruth Anstey (b 1898, living with family in the 1910 American Census.
+She married William John Mills in 1918 in Ann Arbor, Washtenaw, Michigan);

-- Clifton Wolverton Anstey (b 1900, in the Draft Registration for World War One in September 1918, Clifton stated that he was an unmarried hardware clerk living in Gratiot, Michigan.
+- Clifton Wolverton Anstey (b 1900, living with family in the 1910 American Census.
+In the Draft Registration for World War One in September 1918, Clifton stated that he was an unmarried hardware clerk living in Gratiot, Michigan.
 He married Charlotte Marie Kimball in 1933 in Holt, Ingham Michigan and then Eva Luella Drake in 1944 in Holt.
 As far as we know Clifton had no sons and he died in 1983);

 - Nellie Laverne Anstey (b 1911, married Donald St Clair in 1935 in Lansing); and